 Surgery to completely remove the goiter is recommended, even if you do not have symptoms.

-You will remain flat on your back with your neck slightly extended.
-The surgeon will make a 3-4 inch cut in the neck to determine if the mass can be removed without opening the chest.
+- The surgeon makes a 3 to 4 inch surgical cut (incision) in your neck to determine if the mass can be removed without opening the chest.
 Most of the time, the surgery can be done this way.

-If your doctor thinks you may have a retrosternal thyroid, you will have the following tests done before any surgery:
+If your doctor thinks you have a retrosternal thyroid, you will have the following tests done before any surgery: